Am I Eligible for Gratuity After 5 Years in an IT Firm Without It in My Salary?

 Hi All,

-I found this an interesting topic.
-I am helping a small company for the HR systems.
-The company has two identities and about 22 employees divided into these two identities.
+I found this to be an interesting topic.
+I am assisting a small company with their HR systems.
+The company has two divisions and about 22 employees, split between these two divisions.

-Some employees have been in the organization since 10 years or so.
-There is not PF or Gratuity as a part of salary.
-Now is it possible that we add these components at least one of these components to the salary as a benefit.
+Some employees have been with the organization for around 10 years.
+Currently, there is no PF or Gratuity included as part of the salary.
+Is it possible for us to add at least one of these components to the salary as a benefit?

-If yes, how do we go about it ?
-Please help and also suggest a consultant who can help us for these details.
+If so, how should we proceed?
+Please provide guidance and recommend a consultant who can assist us with these details.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute